Iran says Saudi Arabia and Russia have taken oil market 'hostage': SHANA

 “Trump’s efforts to cut Iran’s access to the global crude market has prompted Russia and Saudi Arabia to take the market hostage,” he said.

+Under pressure from Trump to lower oil prices, the Organization of the Petroleum Exporting Countries and allies agreed in June to boost production, having participated in a supply-cutting deal in place since 2017.

+While OPEC production has increased since then, Saudi Arabia has added less crude than it initially indicated.

-Reporting by Bozorgmehr Sharafedin; editing by Jason Neely
+Reporting by Bozorgmehr Sharafedin; editing by Jason Neely, William Maclean